 - General charge heterogeneity and amino acid modifications,

 - Glycosylation and size heterogeneity.

-Although three broad categories, there are many quality attributes that are covered under these which requires variety of analytical methods and techniques for the comprehensive characterization of a biotherapeutic.
-Some of the well-known analytical techniques are HPLC (RP, SEC, CEX), DLS, AUC, CD, FTIR, DSC and LC-MS. Additionally, there are some other techniques which are also required for understanding the physicochemical properties.
+Although there are three broad categories, there are many quality attributes that are covered under these which requires a variety of analytical methods and techniques for the comprehensive characterization of a biotherapeutic.
+Some of the well-known analytical techniques are HPLC (RP, SEC, CEX), DLS, AUC, CD, FTIR, DSC and LC-MS. Additionally, some other techniques are also required for understanding the physicochemical properties.

-Bioassays address the need to demonstrate mechanism of action of protein therapeutic.
-This is very essential part of protein characterization and demonstration of biosimilarity.
+Development of functional or potency assays is one of the most challenging aspects of biotherapeutic development.
+Bioassays address the need to demonstrate the mechanism of action of protein therapeutic and is an extremely essential part of protein characterization and demonstration of biosimilarity.
 Over the last decade, bioassays have become more important in effectively demonstrating the quality, efficacy and safety of biopharmaceuticals.
-Development of functional or potency assays is one of the most challenging aspects of the biotherapeutic development.
 Some well-known assays include antigen-binding assays, cell-binding assays, Proliferation assay, CDC & ADCC.

-Mass spectrometry has emerged as the most important analytical technique for characterization of biotherapeutic molecules for various reasons.
-It helps in determining the primary and higher order structure.
-Mass spectrometry helps determine and confirm the primary structure of biosimilars as part of analytical comparability activities.
-Certain mass spectrometry techniques can be used to define and characterize post-translational modifications (PTMs).
-Characterization includes identity and structural analysis of the modification as well as location and occupancy of PTM(s) within the primary structure of the respective biosimilar molecules.
+Mass spectrometry has emerged as the most important analytical technique for characterization of biotherapeutic molecules.
+It helps in determining the primary and higher-order structure and to confirm the primary structure of biosimilars as part of analytical comparability activities.
+Mass spectrometry techniques can be used to define and characterize post-translational modifications (PTMs) for identification and structural analysis of the modification as well as location and occupancy of PTM(s) within the primary structure of the respective biosimilar molecules.